What is Septoplasty?

 How Much Does Septoplasty Cost?

-Septoplasty cost is not extremely much as the procedure is not done for cosmetic purpose and in some conditions it is paid by your health insurance agency.
-For patients without insurance, the cost may range between $6,000 and $7,000.
+Septoplasty cost is not extremely much as the procedure is not done for cosmetic purpose and in some conditions, it is paid by your health insurance agency.
+For patients without insurance, the cost may range between $2,000 and $7,000.
 Cost of septoplasty abroad may also vary widely and depending on the country in which the operation is done.
-It is significant to remember that price is an important part of your decision but it is not the only consideration about having a septoplasty surgery.
-Make sure you choose a board certified surgeon who has a good reputation and experience in performing this procedure.
+It is significant to remember that price is an important part of your decision but it should not the only consideration of having a septoplasty surgery.
+More important thing is to make sure to choose a board-certified surgeon who has a good reputation and experience in performing this procedure.